Amateur Photographer verdict

 Value for money

-The Samsung Galaxy A55 is up against some stiff competition, and at the RRP of £439 (€480), alternatives include the Google Pixel 8A (at £499), which benefits from wireless charging and Google’s AI tools.
+The Samsung Galaxy A55 is up against some stiff competition, and its reduced RRP of £414 has come to reflect this: alternatives include the Google Pixel 8A (from £499), which benefits from wireless charging and Google’s AI tools.
 If you have another 100-150 to spend, you can also find phones with a triple camera system, with the third camera being a telephoto camera.
 Models to look at include the Samsung Galaxy S23, S23 FE, Xiaomi 13T Pro, and Motorola Edge 50 Pro.

 Samsung A54 (left), and Samsung A55 (right).
 Photo JW/AP